-The company will be financed initially by the proceeds of the share subscriptions and by loans made to it on 25 January 2017 by each of the shareholders (£10,000 each).
-There have been no further financial transactions during 2016/17 or 2017/18 and, as at 31 March 2018, the company has not yet commenced trading.
+Going forward, the intention was that the company would be financed initially by the proceeds of the share subscriptions and by loans made to it on 25 January 2017 by each of the shareholders (£10,000 each).
+However, the decision was subsequently taken to cease trading and the company was made dormant, and the loans repaid, in June 2018.